Find out which are the most fragrant flowers in this article.

 We love pleasant odors and flowers are the liveliest source of them.
 So, what are the most fragrant flowers?

 On this, we did a small survey asking 3000+ gardeners of more than 20 countries on major social media platforms and noted their opinions.
-They voted for most fragrant flowers according to them and we short-listed 23 best and arranged them all rank wise here.
+They voted for most fragrant flowers according to them, and we short-listed 23 best and arranged them all rank wise here.

 23. Scented Primrose

 Grows widely in Europe, primrose comes in colorful flowers with beautiful foliage and emanates mild fruity aroma.
-They herald the arrival of spring especially in the evening time, when the breeze sweeps through them.
+They herald the arrival of spring especially in the evening time when the breeze sweeps through them.
 It’s an easy to maintain plant.
 Good for container gardens

 21. Sweet autumn clematis

-In the late summer to autumn, its perfumed white flowers blooms in clusters and give it a silvery appearance.
+In the late summer to autumn, its perfumed white flowers bloom in clusters and give it a silvery appearance.
 Heavenly fragrance oozes out from them like talcum powder and spread a soft coolness all around.